 On the Florida junior circuit and in college, Matt was a competitive tennis player.
 Matt played on the varsity team and was captain his senior year at Rhodes College, earning ITA Division III and SCAC All-Academic Honor Roll awards his sophomore, junior, and senior years.
 Matt is an active member of the American Health Law Association (AHLA) and currently serves as a Vice Chair of AHLA’s Fraud and Abuse Practice Group.

-Jonian is a Certified Information Privacy Professional (CIPP/US).
-As a law student, he worked at the Charities Bureau of the New York State Office of the Attorney General on matters affecting state not-for-profit corporations.
+Jonian is a Certified Information Privacy Professional (CIPP/US) and a Certified Artificial Intelligence Governance Professional (AIGP).
+As a law student, he worked at the Charities Bureau of the NY Attorney General’s Office on governance and regulatory disputes affecting state not-for-profit corporations.

 Photo of Leslie Shanklin Leslie Shanklin